Howard Chaykin: Back to the Drawing Board

 “All of us had grown up on that material, but by the time we'd become professionals – and I'm speaking for myself, and fairly certain I speak for most of those guys – we were interested in a wider range of material.
 I did pulp fiction, and science fiction, sword & sorcery.
 I was just testing the waters on everything I could get."

-a a science fiction/fantasy comic showcasing other characters created by Edgar Rice Burroughs, the creator of Tarzan.
-These secondary properties failed to find an audience.
-Before the book was eventually cancelled, Editor Denny O'Neil offered Chaykin his first taste of creative carte-blanche.
-His concept, Iron Wolf, led to seminal versions of concepts that would eventually be found in much of Chaykin's work.
-He infused it with "themes of romantic honor tempered by ironic detachment, played out against a background of galactic empires and brightly painted starships" -- Howard Chaykin, from the Iron Wolf reprint, 1986.
+, led to seminal versions of ideas that would eventually be found in much of Chaykin's work.
+He infused it with "themes of romantic honor tempered by ironic detachment, played out against a background of galactic empires and brightly painted starships" – Howard Chaykin, from the Iron Wolf reprint, 1986.

 came to an end with the tenth issue, and Iron Wolf with it.
-Chaykin then created The Scorpion, a pulp style adventurer for Atlas Comics in 1975.
+Chaykin then created the Scorpion, a pulp style adventurer for Atlas Comics in 1975.
 However, following the second issue, the concept was dramatically retooled into standard super-hero fare.
-This sudden alteration failed to save the title from being cancelled, and Atlas soon disappeared as well.
+This sudden alteration failed to save the title from being canceled, and Atlas soon disappeared as well.

 .
 At Marvel, he and Len Wein collaborated on Dominic Fortune, another pulp-style character.
-They also put their heads and talents together for Gideon Faust, a Victorian era sorceror published first in in the pages of
+They also put their heads and talents together for Gideon Faust, a Victorian era sorcerer published first in the pages of Star Reach

-He also continued to develope his own ideas while experimenting with a variety of artistic styles.
-When his
+He also continued to develop his own ideas while experimenting with a variety of artistic styles.
+When his Cody Starbuck

 , taking a sabbatical from comics he hoped would prove more lucrative.
 “I hardly call it a sabbatical,” he points out.
 “It was debtor's prison.”